cmendible/cmendible.github.io/_posts/2017-06-25-step-by-step-net-core-and-azure-cosmos-db.md

 ## 1. Create a Cosmos DB account
 ---
 Create a Cosmos DB account in your Azure subscription.
-Once created get the URI and the primary Read-write key from the Keys section.</p>
+Once created get the URI and the primary Read-write key from the Keys section.

 If you need info on how to do this browse to the **Create a database account** section here: <a href="https://docs.microsoft.com/en-us/azure/cosmos-db/create-documentdb-dotnet" target="_blank">https://docs.microsoft.com/en-us/azure/cosmos-db/create-documentdb-dotnet</a>